uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 Those are the ColorBrewer palettes, which can be explored online:
 <http://colorbrewer2.org/>

-If you want a visual overview of the Brewer palettes inside RStudio, install the RColorBrewer package and try the following functions:
+If you want a visual overview of the Brewer palettes inside RStudio, you can use a function from the RColorBrewer package (installed automatically with ggplot2):

 ``` r
 library(RColorBrewer)